-The basic aim is to introduce, study and analyse the history of defence studies development at undergraduate, postgraduate and doctoral levels, as well as research work in Slovenia and international comparable institutions and institutes.
-Students become familiar with content from the field of national and international security and the methodological specificity of defence studies research.
-They study the rules of military defence, civil defence, protection and rescue, contemporary crisis management and leadership, internal operation, the organisational structure and social attributes of all constituent parts of security system (military, police, paramilitary organisations, private military and security companies and intelligence services).
-They analyse the military and defence industry in the European and world framework, the integrity of State cooperation in international peace and other military and civil operations, the influence of international terrorism on security, the ecologic aspects of natural and other types of disasters, climate change and its influence on security, comparative defence and military systems, contemporary security theories, theories of peace studies, relations between armed forces and society, and contemporary conflict resolution.
+Doctoral students become familiar with key topics in the field of national and international security and with the content and methodological specificity of defence studies research.
+Depending on their Ph.D. theses, they study the principles of military and civil defence, search and rescue, contemporary crises and crisis management, social attributes, the organisational structure and functioning of all the constituent parts of the security sector (military, police, disaster relief, paramilitary organisations, private military and security companies and intelligence services).
+They analyse contemporary security theories, theories of peace studies, relations between armed forces and society, contemporary conflict resolution, comparative defence and military systems, the military and defence industry in the European and global frameworks, the complexity of States' cooperation in international peace and other military operations and civilian missions, the impact of international terrorism on security, the frequency and intensity of natural and other types of disasters, and last but not least, climate change and its impact on security.